spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-template.md

 ##### Step 1: Set up your SpatialOS project name.
 When you signed up for SpatialOS, your account was automatically associated with an organisation and a project, both of which have the same generated name.

-1. Find this name by going to the [Console (SpatialOS Documentation)](https://console.improbable.io).
+1. Find this name by going to the [Console](https://console.improbable.io).
 The name should look something like `beta_randomword_anotherword_randomnumber`.
 In the example below, it’s `beta_yankee_hawaii_621`. <br/>![Toolbar]({{assetRoot}}assets/set-up-template/template-project-page.png)<br/>_Image: The SpatialOS Console with a project name highlighted._
 2. In File Explorer, navigate to the `<YourProject>/spatial` directory and open the `spatialos.json` file in a text editor of your choice.
 3. Replace the `name` field with the project name shown in the Console.
 This tells SpatialOS which SpatialOS project you intend to upload to.